 Here you will probably experience the best sense of a typical Andalusian lifestyle.
 Bullfights, Tapas, Flamenco, warm-hearted and passionate people that celebrate colorful fiestas – that’s what it´s famous for.

-- After breakfast we enjoy a morning city tour visiting the famous Mosque/Cathedral and Jewish Quarter.
+- Enjoy a morning city tour visiting the famous Mosque/Cathedral and Jewish Quarter.

 - We then depart for Sevilla.